Mikejo5000/vsts-docs-pr/docs/notifications/troubleshoot-not-getting-email.md

 An email is generated when an [event](oob-supported-event-types.md) occurs within VSTS which matches a notification subscription.
 See [overview](./about-notifications) for more information about notification subscriptions.

-If you're not receiving an expected notification email, please check the following.
+If you're not receiving an expected notification email, it could be for one of the following reasons

+* The email was delivered to an unchecked folder
-* Is the subscription is enabled?
+* The subscription is disabled or opted-out
-* Does the subscription contain a filter condition which would prevent an email?
+* The event does not match the specified subscription filter conditions
-* Are you included in the email recipients for the subscription?
-* Was the email delivered to a location you haven't checked?
+* The subscription is defined to not send emails to the initiator of an event
-* Is the account level delivery preference set to "Do not deliver"?
+* The account level _do not deliver_ setting is impacting email delivery
-* Is a team or group level delivery preference set to "Do not deliver"?
+* The team or group level _do not deliver_ setting is impacting email delivery
-* Is the "Skip Initiator" option of the notification subscription enabled?
+* You are not a member of the group or team receiving the email

+Please perform the following step to determine if any of these resolve the issue.

 ## Step 1: Check other email folders including the junk folder
 Ensure the email was not delivered to a differet email folder.